 Happy Fall Y’all!
 While the temps haven’t officially fallen yet, Nashville is getting in the fall spirit with allllll the fall things.
 We’re talking pumpkin patches, apple orchards, fall-themed bars and so much more!
-There are a few weeks left in October, so embrace your inner fall lover and knock these 11 things off your Nashville Fall Bucket List.
+There are a few weeks left till October, so embrace your inner fall lover and knock these 11 things off your Nashville Fall Bucket List.
 I’m sharing my favorite picks below!

-Nashville Bucket List for Fall
+Nashville Fall Bucket List

 Apple Picking at Morning Glory Orchard

 I shot the photo above at Morning Glory Orchard!
 It’s about a 45 to an hour drive from Nashville right next to historic Nolensville.
-They have a little store where you can get apples, pumpkins and other apple-themed items, and tasty goodies.
+They have a little store where you can get apples, pumpkins, and other apple-themed items, and tasty goodies.
 You can also pay $5 and do a self-guided tour through their apple orchard.
 If you go on a weekend, spring for the picnic and charcuterie board!

 Do you believe in ghosts?
 That’s the question you’ll be asking yourself on the Hermitage Ghost Tour!
 Even if you’re a native Nashvillian like me, this tour is a must and will have you looking at historic places a little differently now that you know their spooky past.